Go to AJNR Blog

 Some patients are at high risk of aneurysm recurrence after endovascular treatment: patients with large aneurysms (Patients Prone to Recurrence After Endovascular Treatment PRET-1) or with aneurysms that have previously recurred after coiling (PRET-2).
 We aimed to establish whether the use of hydrogel coils improved efficacy outcomes compared with bare platinum coils.

 MATERIALS AND METHODS

-The post Neuroimaging Clinics of North America: Adult Brain Tumors appeared first on AJNR Blog.
+The post Neuroimaging Clinics of North America: Pediatric Brain Tumors Update appeared first on AJNR Blog.